Current Grant Program Guidelines

 • This RFP provides a practical online application to reduce waste, improve accessibility and provide a simple platform that supports communication, documentation and reporting.

 • Language translation services and support are available.
 Guidelines can be translated on WSMA’s website.
-Contact WSMA at jena@wamicrobiz.org for more information
+Contact WSMA at lisa@wamicrobiz.org for more information.

-• In line with WSMA’s commitment to conduct an equitable and accessible application process, technical assistance will be offered to support organizations with determining their eligibility and in completing their application.
+• In line with WSMA’s commitment to conduct an equitable and accessible application process, technical assistance will be offered to support organizations with determining their eligibility and in completing their application. some text

 • One-on-one technical assistance will also be available for the organizations who need additional support with their applications.